-We have used stock options as a long-term incentive vehicle because we believe that:
+We use a mix of stock options, RSUs, and PRSUs as long-term incentive vehicles because we believe that:

-- Stock options and the vesting period of stock options attract and retain executives. - Stock options are inherently performance based.
-Because all the value received by the recipient of a stock option is based on the growth of the stock price, stock options enhance the executives' incentive to increase our stock price and maximize stockholder value. - Stock options help to provide a balance to the overall executive compensation program as base salary and our annual performance bonus program focus on short-term compensation, while stock options reward executives for increases in stockholder value over the longer term.
+- The Committee believes that stock options, RSUs, and PRSUs, along with their vesting periods, provide a balanced mix to attract, motivate and retain executives; - Stock options are inherently performance based.
+Because all of the value received by the recipient of a stock option is based on the growth of the stock price, stock options enhance the executives' incentive to increase our stock price and maximize stockholder value; - RSUs help enhance executive actual stock ownership while helping to retain executives.
+Final value depends on the change in stock price over the vesting period; - PRSUs align executives with the goals of the company and its shareholders, while still assisting in the retention of our executives.
+Final value depends on company performance over the vesting period; - Stock options, RSUs and PRSUs help to provide a balance to the overall executive compensation program as base salary and our annual performance bonus program focus on short-term compensation, while stock options and RSUs reward executives for increases in stockholder value over the longer term.